Razg93/CarryMe-Smart-self-balancing-robot/README.md

  0 ≤ factorL ≤ 1,     0 ≤ factorR ≤ 1

-To perform spins, rotating in turn of itself, what I do is to give an opposite offset speed to the wheels.
-With the wheels rotating symmetric speeds it will perform a spin and stays balanced, completing the implementation it will look like this:
+To turn around itself, what I did is giving an opposite offset speed to the wheels.
+With the wheels rotating symmetric speeds it will perform a spin and stay balanced, completing the implementation it will look this way:

  motorSpeedL(instSpeedL * factorL + spinSpeed);

  motorSpeedR(instSpeedL * factorR - spinSpeed);

- If spinSpeed is positive the robot will spin clockwise, other way it will spin counter clockwise.
+ If spinSpeed is positive the robot will spin clockwise, otherwise it will spin counter clockwise.

  # Pose estimation - ML model

  ![image](https://user-images.githubusercontent.com/50642442/134986101-0bc2869a-da38-458b-af67-47df4e3b4681.png)

 Pose estimation refers to computer vision techniques that detect human figures in images and videos.
-The pose estimation models takes a processed camera image as the input and outputs information about keypoints.
-Using these deteceting points in the RGB image and depth image from RealSense camera, in this project I was able to calculate the distance in centimeters to a 33 keypoints in the human body.
+The pose estimation models take a processed camera image as the input and output information about keypoints.
+Using these deteceting points in the RGB image and depth image from RealSense camera, I was able to calculate the distance in centimeters to a 33 keypoints in the human body.
 For the full guide on this section click [here](https://github.com/Razg93/Skeleton-Tracking-using-RealSense-depth-camera).